Yoga Poses for Crown Chakra

 Yoga Poses for Crown Chakra – examples

-The first thing to do if you think your crown chakra is blocked is to try this mudra.
+If you think your crown chakra is blocked, the first thing to do is try this Mudra.
 If that doesn’t work, try these other methods:

--Eat an apple with skin on it (or another fruit with skin on).
+-Eat an apple with the skin on it (or another fruit with the skin on).
 The skin helps to ground you and connect you to Earth’s energy.

 -Calm down and meditate for a few minutes every day.
 Focus on breathing slowly and deeply into your belly.
-This will help you relax and clear your mind so that when you meditate, all of your energy will be focused on that task rather than on extraneous thoughts about what happened at work or in school today (or yesterday). -If you’re feeling stressed or worried about something, take a walk outside and let the fresh air clear your mind.
+This will help you relax and clear your mind so that when you meditate, your energy will be focused on that task rather than extraneous thoughts about what happened at work or in school today (or yesterday). -If you’re stressed or worried about something, walk outside and let the fresh air clear your mind.

--Exercise regularly -Playing sports can help get rid of stress by giving you something fun to do, especially if you’re not the type who enjoys going on walks or hikes outdoors.
+-Exercise regularly -Playing sports can help eliminate stress by giving you something fun to do, especially if you don’t enjoy walking or hiking outdoors.